 Josh Patashnik is an associate in the San Francisco office of Munger, Tolles & Olson.
 His practice focuses primarily on complex civil litigation and appellate litigation.

 Mr. Patashnik has served as the lead drafter on dozens of appellate briefs and dispositive motions at all levels of the federal and state judiciary, including in the U.S. Supreme Court and the California Supreme Court.
 He regularly oversees and conducts all aspects of pretrial litigation, including internal investigation, depositions, expert discovery, alternative dispute resolution, and motion practice.
-Mr. Patashnik also has extensive experience practicing before federal and state regulatory agencies and advising clients in international business disputes.
+He also frequently represents clients in matters before federal and state regulatory agencies.